 The existence of deposit systems is a crucial driver for most of the activities within TOMRA Collection Solutions.
 The creation of new systems, and changes to established systems, will consequently impact TOMRA's performance significantly.

-In 2015, the Lithuanian and Croatian processes ended with positive outcomes, generating revenues for TOMRA in the years to come.
+In 2016, TOMRA has benefited from the Lithuanian processes, which ended with a positive outcome, generating revenues for TOMRA both in 2016 and in the years to come.